An entropy penalized approach for stochastic control problems. Complete version: Alternating minimization procedure

+\begin{remark} The algorithm stores the functions $\hat \beta^k$, from which the controls are computed.
+In our implementation these functions are polynomial regressors (whose coefficients are stored at each time steps) but one could also imagine storing them in the form of neural networks or any other machine learning models.
+The algorithm actually returns $\hat \beta^k$ after $k$ iterations, from which the feedback $\hat u^k$ can be evaluated in each point $(t, x)$ by solving the minimization problem \eqref{eq:approxControl}, which defines a measurable function, by Proposition \ref{prop:pointwiseMinimization} below.
+Thus an optimal feedback control is an output of the algorithm. \end{remark}

-An interest of the entropy penalized Monte Carlo algorithm is that in Lemma \ref{lemma:regDrift}, \eqref{eq:approxDrift} can be independently estimated by regression techniques at each time step $t_m$, $1 \le m \le M$, while in dynamic programming approaches, conditional expectations are recursively computed in time, implying an error accumulation from time $t_M = T$ to $t_m$.
-Moreover one can expect that the trajectories simulated under $\P^{\hat u^k}$ localize around the optimally controlled trajectories when the number of iterations $k$ of the algorithm increases to $+ \infty$.
-Hence the computation effort to estimate the optimal control focuses on this specific region of the state space, whereas standard regression based Monte Carlo approaches are blindly exploring the state space with forward Monte Carlo simulations of the process.
+An interest of the entropy penalized Monte-Carlo algorithm is that in Lemma \ref{lemma:regDrift}, \eqref{eq:approxDrift} can be independently estimated by regression techniques at each time step $t_m$, $1 \le m \le M$, while in dynamic programming approaches, conditional expectations are recursively computed in time, implying an error accumulation from time $t_M = T$ to $t_m$.
+Moreover one can expect that the trajectories simulated under $\P^{\hat u^k}$, localize around the optimally controlled trajectories, when the number of iterations $k$ of the algorithm increases to $+ \infty$.
+Hence, the computational effort to estimate the optimal control, focuses on this specific region of the state space, whereas standard regression based Monte-Carlo approaches are blindly exploring the state space, with forward Monte-Carlo simulations of the process.